Nicole Byrne, LMFT

 → Read: People Pleasing Feels Safer.
 But It's Also Draining You

-• Disappointment is uncomfortable—but it doesn’t mean you’ve done something wrong.
-It often means you’ve done something honest.
-And that’s where real connection begins.
+• Disappointment is uncomfortable -but it doesn't mean you've done something wrong.

 You don't have to go from over-accommodating to stone-cold overnight.

-We’ll take it one honest step at a time—together.
+We'll take it one honest step at a time — in Pasadena or wherever you are across California and Nevada.

 → Read: What to Do When They Won't Take No for an Answer